Double Chocolate Thumbprints Cookies

 - Mice Cookies from Kim of Cravings of a Lunatic

-Cranberry Sauce Brownies from Chung-Ah of Damn Delicious
+- Cranberry Sauce Brownies from Chung-Ah of Damn Delicious

-1 1/3 cups flour
+- 1 ⅓ cups flour

-1/2 teaspoon salt
+- ½ teaspoon salt

-1/2 teaspoon baking powder
+- ½ teaspoon baking powder

-1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-1 stick (4 ounces) butter, at room temperature
+- 1 stick (4 ounces) butter, at room temperature

-1 1/3 cups sugar
+- 1 ⅓ cups sugar

-1/2 cup cocoa powder, sifted
+- ½ cup cocoa powder, sifted

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-3 ounces semisweet chocolate, melted and cooled slightly
+- 3 ounces semisweet chocolate, melted and cooled slightly

 For the chocolate filling:

-- 3 ounces semisweet chocolate, coarsely chopped (1/2 cup)
+- 3 ounces semisweet chocolate, coarsely chopped (½ cup)

 - 4 tablespoons butter, cut into 3 pieces

-M and M's, optional garnish
+- M and M's, optional garnish

-In a medium bowl, whisk the flour, salt, baking powder, and baking soda.
+- In a medium bowl, whisk the flour, salt, baking powder, and baking soda.

-Using a mixer, beat the butter, sugar, and cocoa powder on medium speed until well blended, about 2 minutes.
+- Using a mixer, beat the butter, sugar, and cocoa powder on medium speed until well blended, about 2 minutes.

-Place tablespoons of dough about 1-1/2 inches apart on the cookie sheets.
+- Place tablespoons of dough about 1 ½ inches apart on the cookie sheets.
 Bake till the cookies are puffed and crackled, about 8-10 minutes.

-When the cookies are just out of the oven, and you plan to use the ganache filling, use the rounded side of a half-teaspoon measuring spoon, make a deep well in the center of each cookie.
+- When the cookies are just out of the oven, and you plan to use the ganache filling, use the rounded side of a half-teaspoon measuring spoon, and make a deep well in the center of each cookie.
 Let the cookies sit on the cookie sheet for 4-5 minutes before moving to a rack to finish cooling.

 - To make the filling, melt the chocolate and butter in the microwave, stirring with a rubber spatula until smooth.
 Set aside until cool and slightly thickened.

-Spoon the chocolate mixture into the wells of the cooled cookies.
+- Spoon the chocolate mixture into the wells of the cooled cookies.
 Place an M and M in the center of the ganache, if desired.